Show off your skills and solve real design problems

 Perhaps you are talking to wrong audience.
 These are not recognized by any MCAD (Mechanical engineering CAD) software or even the ever forgiving Keyshot.

-wasif almost 10 years ago
+wasif about 11 years ago

 @ Kamyar It is a normal extension to export material so no one cut his hair with Saw because he do not have hair Scissors but he can buy one to cut his hair so if you do not have program to export it you can buy it or suggests another way to export it

-Tommy Mueller almost 10 years ago
+Tommy Mueller about 11 years ago

 .just to clarify...
 Solidworks produces VRML files Kamyar, so you can scratch that one off the list.
 Furthermore, with so many engineers here on GrabCAD, I'm positive that any CAD file can be converted; just ask the community!
 Anybody here would help, myself included.